 A wide variety of software is installed on machines and available for use by students and staff.
 This includes office software, specialist mathematical and scientific software, and open source applications.

 From our library with its vast depth of literary resources, to the fantastic electronic resources we have available, we have access to an outstanding learning environment.

 The University of Manchester Library is one of the largest and best-equipped in the country, containing over 5 million printed items.
 It also provides access to the largest collection of electronic resources of any UK academic library, including more than 500,000 electronic books, over 25,000 unique electronic journals, and several hundred other databases.
 Most of these can be accessed on and off campus by staff and students.

-In our School we have a wide variety of electronic resources at our disposal, including the following:
+In our Department we have a wide variety of electronic resources at our disposal, including the following: